-As a result of the ordinary course of business, the Authority is involved in various litigation as of December 31, 2019.
+As a result of the ordinary course of business, the Authority is involved in various litigation as of December 31, 2020.
 The ultimate outcome of such litigation is uncertain.
 However, management and legal counsel are of the opinion that any resulting unfavorable outcomes would have a minimal adverse economic impact on the Authority.

-NOTE 6: LEASES
+NOTE 8: LEASES

-The Authority leases buildings to many area businesses and organizations under cancelable operating leases.
+The Authority leases buildings to several area businesses and organizations under cancelable operating leases.
 Most lease terms are for one year with rent due monthly and cancellable without penalty if notice of 30 days is provided.
-The total cost and net book value of the rented property at December 31, 2019 is \$1,698,487 and \$1,087,132, respectively.
-Rental income provided by leases was \$191,571 and \$223,912 during the years ended December 31, 2019 and 2018, respectively.
+The total cost and net book value of the rented property at December 31, 2020 is \$1,591,491 and \$1,004,538, respectively.
+Rental income provided by leases was \$163,693 and \$191,571 during the years ended December 31, 2020 and 2019, respectively.

-NOTE 7: REDEVELOPMENT SERVICE AGREEMENTS
+NOTE 9: REDEVELOPMENT SERVICE AGREEMENTS

 In July 2004, the Authority entered into Agreements for Services with the City of Fort Smith and Sebastian County.
 In exchange for certain services to be provided by the Authority in relation to economic development, the City and County have each agreed to pay the Authority \$31,000 per year for 13 years conditioned on the annual appropriations of that amount by the Fort Smith Board of Directors and Sebastian County Quorum Court, respectively.
-The City agreement commenced in 2006 and the final \$31,000 payment was received during the year ended December 31, 2018.
-The County agreement commenced in 2007 and the final \$31,000 was received during the year ended December 31, 2019.
+The City agreement commenced in 2006 and concluded in 2018.
+The County agreement commenced in 2007 and the final \$31,000 was received in 2019.

 In February 2009, the Authority entered into two Agreements for Services with the City of Fort Smith and Sebastian County.
 In exchange for certain services to be provided by the Authority in relation to economic development, the City and County have each agreed to pay the Authority on an annual basis a sum equal to the general purpose millage tax collection by the City and County from the real property associated with each agreement until each have paid thirty annual payments for one of the agreements and \$500,000 for the other agreement.
-During the years ended December 31, 2019 and 2018, the Authority received \$260,485 and \$155,020, respectively, from both the City and County.
+During the years ended December 31, 2020 and 2019, the Authority received \$284,051 and \$260,485, respectively, from both the City and County.

-NOTE 8: RETIREMENT PLAN
+NOTE 10: RETIREMENT PLAN

 The Authority established a 401(k) defined contribution plan for the benefit of employees who are a minimum of eighteen years of age.
 Participating employees may elect to contribute, on a tax-deferred basis, a portion of their compensation in accordance with Section 401(k) of the Internal Revenue Code.
 The Authority will make matching contributions up to 4% of the employee's elective deferral for employees that have completed one year of service and work a minimum of 1,000 hours annually.
 The plan also includes a discretionary contribution for which there is no minimum service requirement.
-For the years ended December 31, 2019 and 2018, the Authority contributed \$20,544 and \$23,578, respectively, to the plan.
+For the years ended December 31, 2020 and 2019, the Authority contributed \$22,004 and \$20,544, respectively, to the plan.